-What’s the first image that comes to mind when you think of Maui?
-Sun, sand, and sea, right?
-And Maui’s many beautiful beaches are undoubtedly a huge reason why it is considered a tropical paradise.
+The first image that comes to mind when you think of Maui is probably sun, sand, and sea, and Maui’s beautiful beaches are definitely a huge reason why it is considered a tropical paradise.

 The Best Things to Do in Maui